gkjohnson/js-framerate-optimizer/README.md

 #### constructor(options)

+All options can be accessed and modified on `Optimizer.options`.

 ##### options.targetMillis

 The target milliseconds to hit in the enclosed code block.
 This cannot be _less_ than `16.66...` because browser caps the framerate to 60 frames per second.
 If this is less than that the optimizer will continually decrease quality to try to get performance up.